 Push to End Fluoridation

-In September, a federal judge ordered the Environmental Protection Agency (EPA) to take regulatory action on fluoride, citing evidence that community water fluoridation at 0.7 mg/L may pose an unreasonable risk to children’s health under the Toxic Substances Control Act.
+In September, a federal judge ordered the Environmental Protection Agency (EPA) to take regulatory action on fluoride, citing evidence that community water fluoridation at 0.7 milligrams per liter may pose an unreasonable risk to children’s health under the Toxic Substances Control Act.
 The court did not mandate specific steps, leaving the EPA “obliged to take regulatory action in response.”

-Pharmacist and thyroid specialist Izabella Wentz echoes these concerns, telling The Epoch Times, “Reducing fluoride exposure is crucial for supporting overall health and well-being.”
+Pharmacist and thyroid specialist Izabella Wentz echoed these concerns.
+She told The Epoch Times, “Reducing fluoride exposure is crucial for supporting overall health and well-being.”

-Wentz notes that while most Western European nations have ceased fluoridating their water, the United States, Canada, and parts of the UK continue the practice.
+Wentz said that while most Western European nations have ceased fluoridating their water, the United States, Canada, and parts of the UK continue the practice.

-As the debate over fluoridation in public water systems continues, many households opt to address the issue themselves.
+As the debate over fluoridation in public water systems continues, many households are opting to address the issue themselves.
 Below are some of the most popular methods for reducing fluoride exposure at home.

 Reverse Osmosis Systems